 Players take turns, using creatures from their hand to attack the opponent’s creatures currently defending the Territory.
 If a player manages to defeat the defending creatures, they take control of the Territory, placing all their creatures used in the attack into defense.
 That player will then become the defender in which all other players are trying to defeat.

 If a player manages to defend against all opponents, then they win the Territory and take it as a victory point.
-Players can also win a Territory by building up enough score in their attack or defence to win the Territory outright before others get a chance.
+Players can also win a Territory by building up enough score in their attack or defense to win the Territory outright before others get a chance.
+Players can combine creatures with spell cards that offer a wide range of game changing effects.

 Players are all in combat with each other fighting over the current Territory in play.
 Once a player has won a number of Territories, they will win the game.